nawforce/apex-assist/npm/README.md

 ## Multi-Package Analysis

 If you are working with Apex classes that reference managed packages then references to these will initially show up as errors.
-You can declare the namespaces as known within you sfdx-project.json which will surpress these errors.
+You can declare the namespaces as known within you sfdx-project.json which will suppress these errors.

 To do this add for the "aa" namespace add: